Choeradodis

 Choeradodis is a genus of praying mantises with common names such as shield mantis, hood mantis (or hooded mantis), and leaf mantis (or leafy mantis) because of their extended, leaf-like thoraces.
 The distinguishing characteristic of Choreododis from which it takes its common names is a laterally expanded thorax.
 This adaptation for the purpose of camouflage, as well as a rounded wing case and a habit of staying relatively flattened, aid its leaf mimicry.
+Tiny liverworts, lichens and fungi have been found growing on the pronotum and wing case of many Choeradodis mantids; these appear to be opportunistic growths rather than an example of coevolution with the mantids to afford extra camouflage.

 Distribution

-Choeradodis is widely distributed.
-In the Americas, members of this genus are found in the Neotropical realm from South America to Mexico.
-In Asia, members of this genus dwell in the same climate zone of India.
+Choeradodis is endemic to the Neotropical realm, ranging from tropical South America, through Central America, to Mexico.
+The similar Asian shield mantis that formerly were included in Choeradodis have been moved to their own genus Asiadodis.

 Species

 The following species are recognised in the genus Choeradodis: